swadhitha/SleepCycleTracker/README.md

 - Backend: FastAPI with endpoints to generate sleep data, compute summaries, and retrieve advice via RAG
 - Frontend: Streamlit UI for data input, charts, and advice
 - RAG: FAISS + sentence-transformers over a local `data/sleep_tips.json`
-- LangChain is used for prompt structuring (no external LLM/API required)

 ## Requirements
 - Python 3.10+